infiniteflight/infiniteflight-docs/manual/pilot-user-interface/mini-map.md

-2. Customisable settings, the zoom in/out function and a centre screen button are always available on the mini map by just tapping it.
+2. Customizable settings, the zoom in/out function and a centre screen button are available on the mini map by just tapping it.